hivehelsinki/hive-arena-2025/docs/rules.md

 The commands `build wall`, `build hive` and `spawn bee` all have a cost in resources: the player's resources are immediately reduced by that cost.
 If the player does not have enough resources to pay that cost, the command fails.

+### Influence

+At the end of each turn, each player's influence is updated.
+All cells within the field of view of a hive are under its influence.
+If a cell is in the field of view of multiple players, it belongs to the one with the closest hive, if any.

 ### Victory conditions

 At the end of the turn, the game state is checked for victory conditions.
 A player wins if:

 - they are the only player with units or buildings remaining.
-- OR: their hives' field of view covers (aka "influences") more than 50% of all the cells in the map.
+- OR: they influence more than 50% of all the cells in the map.

 If several players reach victory conditions on the same turn, tiebreakers are applied in this order: